noah-yacowar/Multiplayer-Horror-Game/README.md

 # Description

-Welcome to this Unity multiplayer game!
-This game offers a thrilling experience akin to the intense asymmetrical horror gameplay of popular titles in the genre.
+Welcome to this Unity horror coop!
+This game offers a thrilling experience akin to the intense horror gameplay of popular titles in the genre.
 Players will find themselves immersed in a thrilling environment where teamwork, strategy, and quick decision-making are vital for survival.

-This game revolves around a group of players who must work together to repair generators while being hunted by a formidable adversary.
+The game revolves around a group of players who must work together to repair generators while being hunted by a persuing hunter.
 Each match is a test of skill and nerve as survivors must evade capture and certain death, while the hunter employs cunning tactics to ensnare and eliminate them.

 ## Features